-In this article, researcher Antonio Javier Sutil Jiménez presents the most important data from the study “Reliability and validity of smartphone cognitive tests for frontotemporal lobar degeneration”.
+In this article, researcher Antonio Javier Sutil Jiménez presents the most important data from the study “Reliability and Validity of Smartphone Cognitive Tests for Frontotemporal Lobar Degeneration”.

 Why is this study of cognitive tests for frontotemporal lobar degeneration important?

-Although it is the most common type of dementia in people under 60 years of age, it is not well understood, since each individual experience with FTLD is unique and it is difficult to príict how the disease will progress.
+Although it is the most common type of dementia in people under 60 years of age, it is not well understood, since each individual experience with FTLD is unique and it is difficult to predict how the disease will progress.

 ALLFTD Consortium